How I AI: Vibe-Coding a Kid-Friendly AI Fortune Teller App for Halloween with GitHub Spark

 Claire Vo

-Workflow: Building a Halloween Fortune Teller App with GitHub Spark
+- How to Build a Kid-Friendly AI Fortune Teller App with GitHub Spark

 make a mobile app, which when I click a button generates a new fortune.
 In the context of a fortune teller.